Mary McLeod Bethune: Foundations with Lucy Craft Laney

-In the early days, the students made ink for pens from elderberry juice and pencils from burned wood; they asked local businesses for furniture.
+In the early days of her school, the students made ink for pens from elderberry juice and pencils from burned wood; they asked local businesses for furniture.
 Bethune wrote later, "I considered cash money as the smallest part of my resources.
 I had faith in a loving God, faith in myself, and a desire to serve."
-The school received donations of money, equipment, and labor from local black churches.
-Within a year, Bethune was teaching over 30 girls at the school.
+The school received donations of money, equipment, and labor from local Black churches.
+Within a year, Bethune was teaching more than 30 girls at the school.
+After two years of operation, 250 girls were enrolled.

-Bethune also courted wealthy white organizations, such as the ladies' Palmetto Club.
-She invited influential white men to sit on her school board of trustees, gaining participation by James Gamble (of Procter & Gamble), Ransom Eli Olds (of Oldsmobile and REO MotorCompany) and Thomas H. White (of White Sewing Machines).
-When Booker T. Washington of the Tuskegee Institute visited in 1912, he advised her of the importance of gaining support from white benefactors for funding.
-Bethune had met with Washington in 1896 and was impressed by his clout with his donors.
+Bethune also courted wealthy White organizations, such as the ladies' Palmetto Club.
+She invited influential White men to sit on her school board of trustees, gaining participation by James Gamble (of Procter & Gamble), Ransom Eli Olds (of Oldsmobile and REO MotorCompany) and Thomas H. White (of White Sewing Machines).
+When Booker T. Washington of the Tuskegee Institute visited in 1912, he advised her of the importance of gaining support from White benefactors for funding, suggesting a few ways of doing so.

 The rigorous curriculum had the girls rise at 5:30 a.m. for Bible study.
-The classes in home economics and industrial skills such as dressmaking, millinery, cooking, and other crafts emphasized a life of self-sufficiency for them as women.
-Students' days ended at 9 pm.
+Some of the classes in their schedules contained, in home economics and industrial skills such as dressmaking, millinery, cooking, and other crafts emphasized a life of self-sufficiency.
+Students' days ended at 9 p.m.
 Soon Bethune added science and business courses, then high school-level math, English, and foreign languages.
-Bethune was always seeking donations to keep her school operating; as she traveled, she was fundraising.
-A donation of $62,000 by John D. Rockefeller helped, as did her friendship with Franklin D. Roosevelt and his wife, who gave her entry to a progressive network.
+Bethune always sought donations to keep her school operating, and would extend offers to wealthy white philanthropists to sit on the board in order to gain favor with them.
+Bethune also used her skills as a baker in order to raise money.
+Her friendship with Franklin and Eleanor Roosevelt assisted her in making connections.
+One of Bethune's more generous donors was John D. Rockefeller, who reportedly provided a donation of $62,000.